Hello, and welcome to my stop on the Farmer’s Wife 1930s Sampler Quilt Sew Along! Today I am making block #56 – Marcella.

 Awesome right?
 Marcella has plenty of tricks up her sleeve!

 Thanks for joining me on my stop on the Farmer’s Wife 1930s Sew Along.
-If you’d like to stay in touch, please do sign up for my free quilting email course, I’d love to have you along.
+If you’d like to stay in touch, please do sign up, I’d love to have you along.

 Last, but not least, here are the details for this month’s FW tutorials: